bazobagwabo/Auto_pool_tool/README.md

 This tool will pool your characters through rifts while botting, swapping character every X rifts (changable in the AHK) Start the tool with the character on top of your character list, it will go down your character list 1 by 1.
-The tool will cycle through a maximum of 12 characters, then continue to do pools on your last character indefenetely.
+The tool will cycle through a maximum of 12 characters, then continue to do rifts on your last character indefenetely.

 Make sure you have available stash space in the 4th stash slot (also changable in the AHK)